netbox-community/netbox-zero-to-hero/modules/7-automate-all-the-things/7-automate-all-the-things.md

 {% endif %}
 {%- endfor %}
 ```
-To explain whats happening here - it loops over all of the interface names `intf.name`, looking for interface names containing the text `vlan`.
-Then for each of these it loops over all the `ip_addresses` and if the `ip.assigned_object_name` is equal to `intf.name`, then it will insert the value it has for the `unit` name by splitting `intf.name` on the `.` and using the 2nd element of the resulting list (lists in Python start at 0) as the value.
-Then finally it inserts the value of `ip.address` into the variable for the IP v4 address.
+To explain whats happening here - for each interface `intf`, if the interface name `intf.name` contains the the text `vlan`, then for each of the `ip_addresses` if the `ip.assigned_object_name` is equal to the name of the interface `intf.name`, then insert the value it has for the `unit` name by splitting the `intf.name` at the dot `.` and using the 2nd element of the resulting list (lists in Python start at 0) as the value.
+Then finally add the value of the `ip.address` into the variable place-holder for the IPv4 address.

 This results in the following configuration snippet being rendered for the interface `vlan.50`:
 ```